Generated at: 2026-07-01 03:58:45

 Group Data Integration, Business Card Management, Data Maintenance

-Cross-Group Data Utilization Strategy to Visualize Professional Networks and Transactions
+Data Utilization Strategy Across the Group to Visualize Professional Networks and Transactions

-— How the Implementation of mSonar and the Centralization of Client Data Evolved Our Proposal Capabilities —
+~ Evolution of Proposal Capabilities Through the Implementation of mSonar and Centralization of Client Data ~

 Resona Bank, Limited